- Embark on a three-week journey with family, friends or as a couple across the West Coast of the USA

-- Visit the largest national parks, legendary cities and drive Highway One along coastal California
+- Visit the some of America’s most famous national parks, legendary cities and drive Highway One along coastal California

-- Included in the itinerary: Kayaking on Lake Powell, 4x4 tour of the Canyonlands and experiencing San Francisco and Los Angeles in the footsteps of locals
+- Go kayaking on Lake Powell, enjoy a 4x4 tour of the Canyonlands and experience San Francisco and Los Angeles with a local guide

 Contact one of our USA specialists + 44 (0) 20 3958 6120

 This iconic US road trip offers the freedom to cruise down the endless roads horizon made famous from John Ford's westerns at your own pace.
 Combine the awe-inspiring landscapes of Arizona, Utah and Yosemite with the legendary cities of Las Vegas, San Francisco and Los Angeles on this three-week road trip across the West Coast.

 Drive your 4x4 hire car through the giant red rocks and deserts as far as the eye can see, explore both Zion and Yosemite National Parks alongside rangers, who know the landscapes inside out.
 Kayak on Lake Powell and explore its nooks and crannies between a couple of swims.
 Beyond the main roads, breath-taking views of the Colorado River line the cliff-hugging hairpin turns in the road.